 I can’t believe it rained all weekend.
 I felt like I was back in Vancouver.
 L sensed I was getting squirrelly.
 He told me to pick a place for lunch and mentioned that a long drive wasn’t an issue for him.
 I was about to suggest something on my to-eat list when he wondered if I felt like sushi.
-I said yeah, I could do sushi but Sukiyaki House wasn’t open on Monday.
+I said yeah, I could do sushi but Sukiyaki House wasn’t open.
 L wanted to try Takumi Sushi to compare it to Nami Sushi.
 We used to eat at Nami Sushi but noticed that in the last two visits, there was inconsistency with the quality.
 We found out recently that the owner of Takumi sold Nami two years ago.
 For this post, let’s listen to “The Rain” by Missy Elliott.

 I ordered the Lunch Special ($13.50), which allows you to pick three rolls from a select list.
 I chose the Salmon Maki, Dynamite Roll, and Salmon, Tuna, and Ebi sushi.
 I also ordered Hokkigai (Surf Clam, $2.05); Tako Nigiri (Octopus, $2.55); Hotate (Raw Scallop $2.85); Salmon Nigiri ($2.05); Spicy Salmon Roll ($6.95) and a Chopped Scallop Roll ($7.25).
 Takumi gives 10% off all pick up orders.